bersalazar/sinkingstone.com/posts/a-stoic/index.rst

 Banishes negative emotions.

-Thinks about bad things that could happen.
+Thinks of bad situations that could occur.

 Enjoys pleasures but is not enslaved by them.

-Distinguishes between things they can and can’t control.
+Distinguishes between situations they can and can’t control.

-Enjoys the pleasurable things life has to offer without clinging to them.
+Enjoys the pleasures life has to offer without clinging to them.

-Interrupts their enjoyment to contemplate the loss of whatever it is we are enjoying.
+Interrupts their enjoyment to contemplate the loss of whatever we are enjoying.

 Robs present ills of their power by perceiving them beforehand.